 "Fukidashi" are the speech bubbles that give manga characters their voices and reflect the mood of the message.

-Finally, "gitaigo," "giongo," and "giseigo" illustrate sound effects and feelings that sometimes make readers dizzy.
+Finally, "gitaigo", "giongo", and "giseigo" illustrate sound effects and feelings that sometimes make readers dizzy.

-How to approach the right-to-left reading order
+1. Reading the right way: How to approach the right-to-left order

 Following the Japanese alphabet flow, manga comics read from right to left and top to bottom, with the starting point placed in the upper-right corner.
 The narrative is contained within frames called "koma".
 So, to read a page of manga, you start with the "koma" in the top right-hand corner, and you end with the "koma" in the bottom left-hand corner.
-Such a format may create an illusion that a book must be read backward.
-To correct readers in case they make such a mistake, comics like 'Spy x Family' and 'The King's Beast' add a "last page" disclaimer, specifying that "You're reading the wrong way!"

-How to read panels, thoughts, and speech bubbles
+2. Manga page layout: How to read panels, thoughts, and speech bubbles

 A "panel" is an individual frame or single drawing in the multiple-panel sequence of a comic strip or a sequence of cartoons.
 It is arranged in interrelated panels to display brief humor or form a narrative, often serialized, with text in balloons and captions.
 The panels are separated by a gutter (a small space).